Explore ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):

-A reoccurring theme for young or inexperienced companies is designed by requirements.
+A reoccurring theme for young or inexperienced companies is designed based on requirements.

-Teams focus on what the device will look like and not on what the device needs to do.
-It is common for people to start specifying the screen sizes, the number of buttons, workflows and the other items before the specific needs of the device have been defined.
+Teams will focus on what the device will look like and not on what the device needs to do.
+It is common for people to start specifying the screen sizes, the number of buttons, workflows, and the other items before the specific needs of the device have been defined.

-For Example, certain stakeholders in the organization may specify that a device will have a capacitive touch screen.
+For example, certain stakeholders in the organization may specify that a device will have a capacitive touch screen.
 This could be an example of a design by the requirement.
-The performance specifications, workflow, and environmental requirements can all play into a decision for the control systems like this.
+Performance specifications, workflows, and environmental requirements can all play into a decision for control systems like this.

 However, in this case, those design decisions are removed from the engineers by the specific requirement within a high-level document.
 The best way to handle these items is to divide the requested feature into functional and design requirements.

-From our above example we can ask the questions about why the touch screen is required from a performance perspective and at the same time develop the design concept documents for their aesthetic and workflow requirements.
+From our above example we can ask questions about why a touch screen is required from a performance perspective and at the same time develop the design concept documents for their aesthetic and workflow requirements.

-The technical specifications will guide the engineers on performance and which is what they need, and the concept artwork & the workflow studies solve more formative issues such as feel and process flow.
+The technical specifications will guide the engineers on performance and what they need, and the concept artwork & the workflow studies solve more formative issues such as feel and process flow.